from small one page howto to huge articles all in one place

 user_name:password

-By default the supplied password must be in clear-text, and is encrypted by
+By default the passwords must be supplied in clear-text, and are encrypted by

 chpasswd.
 Also the password age will be updated, if present.